frdr/vim-xdg-templates/README.md

 ## Missing features:

-* Add a function that allows to add templates to existing files.
 * Consider filetypes, not just extensions.
 * Don't always jump to the bottom of the template, to allow e.g. for modelines at the bottom of the templates.